kate-orlova/google-amp-in-sitecore/README.md

 AMP specific config consists of the above pipelines definition and AMP Layout Id.

 ## AMP compatible components
+_ContentComponents_ project contains the content components supporting the AMP view:
+* YouTubeVideo
+* SocialLinks
+* InlineImage
+* BackgroundImageResponsive

-_ContentComponents_ project contains the content components supporting the AMP view, for example _..\src\Feature\ContentComponents\Views\YouTubeVideo.cshtml_ demonstrates how to render a YouTube video for AMP.
+For example _..\src\Feature\ContentComponents\Views\YouTubeVideo.cshtml_ demonstrates how to render a YouTube video for AMP.
 Check of the current context by _Context.IsAmpRequest()_ method will allow to adopt the already existing components for AMP view with minimal efforts.

 # Contribution